MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ---
-title: AI Builder Licensing and credit management
+title: AI Builder licensing and credit management
 description: Learn about licensing and credit management in AI Builder.
 author: Antoine2F
 contributors:
   - Antoine2F
   - v-aangie
 ms.topic: conceptual
-ms.date: 08/30/2023
+ms.date: 09/18/2023
 ms.author: antode
 ms.reviewer: angieandrews
 ---

-# AI Builder Licensing and Credit Management
+# AI Builder licensing and credit management

 Access to AI Builder features within an environment requires AI Builder credits.

-AI Builder credits come with some specific user licenses, but mostly from AI Builder Capacity add-on.
-See [Get entitlement to AI Builder credits](credit-management.md#get-entitlement-to-ai-builder-credits) section in this document.
+AI Builder credits come with some specific user licenses, but mostly from AI Builder capacity add-on.
+To learn more, go to [Get entitlement to AI Builder credits](credit-management.md#get-entitlement-to-ai-builder-credits).

-Once acquired, credits can be allocated (also known as assigned) to specific environment, or left at organization (tenant) level.
-See [Make credits available for an environment ](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) section in this document.
+Once acquired, credits can be allocated (also known as assigned) to a specific environment, or left at the organization (tenant) level.
+For more information, go to [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits).

 Once an environment has access to credits, AI Builder features are enabled in this environment.